kth.sePublications

 Kalman, Sigridur

-Effects on heart function of neoadjuvant chemotherapy and chemoradiotherapy in patients with cancer in the esophagus or gastroesophageal junction: a prospective cohort pilot study within a randomized clinical trial2015In: Radiation Oncology, ISSN 1748-717X, E-ISSN 1748-717X, Vol. 10, article id 16Article in journal (Refereed)
+Effects on heart function of neoadjuvant chemotherapy and chemoradiotherapy in patients with cancer in the esophagus or gastroesophageal junction: a prospective cohort pilot study within a randomized clinical trial2015In: Radiation Oncology, E-ISSN 1748-717X, Vol. 10, article id 16Article in journal (Refereed)

 Abstract [en]